 If you have symptoms of mesothelioma of any asbestos-related disease, it’s important that you inform your doctor of your asbestos exposure so that appropriate testing can be done.

-Medically edited and fact-checked by:Todd Gersten, MDDouble Board-Certified Oncologist and Hematologist
+Medically reviewed by:Todd Gersten, MDDouble Board-Certified Oncologist and Hematologist

 Mesothelioma Surgery